pks916/attendance_using_face_recognition_app/README.md

 3. Use the "Stop" button to end the attendance session.
 4. To add users to the database, click on the "Add Users" button and provide the necessary details.

-## Contributing

-Feel free to contribute to the project by opening issues or submitting pull requests.
-Follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License